Paying for overdrafts? You might be putting a hole in your pocket.

 What exactly are overdraft fees?

 Overdrafts occur when you don’t have enough money in your account to cover a transaction, but rather than tell you that, the bank allows the transaction to go through and penalizes you for it by charging you an overdraft fee.
-Not a small amount either - banks charge you an average of $34 per overdraft.
-On top of that, you still owe the bank the amount of your original purchase.
+Not a small amount either - traditional banks may charge you an average of $34 per overdraft.
+On top of that, you still owe the amount of your original purchase.

 Is that the same as an NSF fee?